Pyramidal and extrapyramidal cerebral palsy refer to the location of damage to the brain.

 With cerebral palsy, there is usually nothing directly wrong with the body’s ability to function.
-Rather, it’s the brain’s ability to transmit the right signals to the body.
+Rather, it’s the brain’s ability to transmit the right signals to the muscles of the body.

-Through repetitive practice, individuals can stimulate neurological adaptions in the brain.
-Therefore, functions affected by brain damage can be rewired to healthy areas that won’t disrupt signals to the body’s muscles is not disrupted.
+Through repetitive practice, individuals can stimulate neurological adaptations in the brain.
+Therefore, functions affected by brain damage can be rewired to healthy areas so communication to the body’s muscles is not disrupted.

 Occupational therapy for extrapyramidal cerebral palsy will focus on improving functional abilities through everyday activities.

 Generally, activities of daily living like brushing your teeth, using silverware, and getting dressed require some precision.